UTexas

 HMN 370.
 Senior Tutorial Course.

 A tutorial program of supervised reading and writing, including an individual paper or papers in which the student draws together the central directions and discoveries of his or her studies in the humanities.
 Three lecture hours a week for one semester.
-Humanities 370 and 679HB may not both be counted.
+Only one of the following may be counted: Humanities 368H, 370, 679HA.
+Only one of the following may be counted: Humanities 369H, 370, 679HB.
 Prerequisite: Consent of the humanities adviser.

 HMN 379.
 Conference Course.